bahim22/work/Docs2/AplusDoc.md

 - DRAM & SRAM are most widely used types of RAM

-1. SRAM  Static random access memory - Uses transistors to store information.
+1. `SRAM`  Static random access memory - Uses transistors to store information.
 Expensive and used for cache memory
-2. DRAM Dynamic random access memory - Need to be refreshed to retain data.
+2. `DRAM` Dynamic random access memory - Need to be refreshed to retain data.
 Usually used for main memory
-3. SDRAM: new tech, supported by PC's that support 100MHz memory buses.
+3. `SDRAM`: new tech, supported by PC's that support 100MHz memory buses.
-4. EDO: extended data out memory: type of RAM chip that makes improvemnts on time to read from memory
+4. `EDO`: extended data out memory: type of RAM chip that makes improvemnts on time to read from memory
-5. ECC: error checking and correcting memory: data that's read/transmitted is checked for errors and corrected
+5. `ECC`: error checking and correcting memory: data that's read/transmitted is checked for errors and corrected
-6. ROM - Read only memory - Data in ROM can not be erased or changed
+6. `ROM` - Read only memory - Data in ROM can not be erased or changed
-7. PROM Programmable ROM - Once programmed, data can't be erased or change
+7. `PROM` Programmable ROM - Once programmed, data can't be erased or change
-8. EPROM - Erasable PROM - Data can be removed from PC curcuit, erased by ultraviolet (UV) light and then reprogrammed
+8. `EPROM` - Erasable PROM - Data can be removed from PC curcuit, erased by ultraviolet (UV) light and then reprogrammed
-9. EEPROM Electronically erasable PROM - Data can be erased with electrical signals.
+9. `EEPROM` Electronically erasable PROM - Data can be erased with electrical signals.
    1. Chip can then be reprogrammed.
 Transistor uses 5v.
    2. EEPROMs are frequently used to store BIOS.
 Used to program dynamically
-10. SIMM (installed in pairs & come in 30 and 72 pin formats) & DIMM (can be installed 1 at a time and com in 168 pin config)
+10. `SIMM` (installed in pairs & come in 30 and 72 pin formats) & DIMM (can be installed 1 at a time and com in 168 pin config)
-11. Unbuffered
+11. `Unbuffered`
-12. Buffered
+12. `Buffered`

 ### Storage and Peripherals

+1. Hard drives are usually 2.5" form factor (desktops use 3.5")
+   1. 2.5: better performance due to larger cache and higher rotation speed
+   2. more available/cheaper than 1.8" drives that weigh less, consume less power, but have slower rotation speed & access time
+      1. usually found in 10 inch or ultraportable laptops
+2. drive tech: serial and parallel ATA
+3. don't have separate power connectors
-1. Form factors: 2.5”, 1.8”, or M.2
+4. Form factors: 2.5”, 1.8”, or M.2
-2. Magnetic disk drives
+5. Magnetic disk drives
-3. SSD
+6. SSD
-4. SCSI (Small Computer System Interface)
+7. SCSI (Small Computer System Interface)
-5. Boot order

-6. L1 is generally found in the processor chip and it's the smallest & fastest for the CPU to read.
+8. L1 is generally found in the processor chip and it's the smallest & fastest for the CPU to read.
 It ranges from 8-64KB.
    1. L2 and L3 are larger than L1 but take longer to access.
-7. Sectors usually contain 512 bytes.
+9. Sectors usually contain 512 bytes.

+#### RAID

-8. `RAID` (Redundant Array of independent disk) Types: Hardware & Software RAID
+10. `RAID` (Redundant Array of independent disk) Types: Hardware & Software RAID
     1. RAID 0: Striping w/o parity and no fault tolerance
       1.  min.
 2 disks needed and read/write performance increase
     2. RAID 1: Mirroring and dubplexing.
       1. mirroring requires 2 equal sized pars on diff drives.
       2. disk duplexing req.
 2 disk and 2 controllers.
       3. provides fault tolerance, w/ slower disk access compared to striping
     3. RAID 2 - striping w/ error correction
     4. RAID 3 - striping w/ error correction code stored as parity
       1.  takes a striped array, then adds prity HDD to the array.
 The parity info is vital if a drive fails because it can restore blocks broken from data corruption.
 Parity written to 1 drive
     5. RAID 4: striping w/ large blocks allocation
     6. RAID 5: striping w/ parity.
 Requires 3 pars on diff drives.
       1. fault tolerant & less expensive than disk mirroring.
       2. data can't be recovered if >= 1 disk fails, so tape backups need to be used.
       3. spreading the parity info across all drives allows all the drives to rebuild the array if another fails.
       4. Mirroring has more overhead due to the entire drive being copied to another drive.
     7. RAID 10: mirrored stripping.
 Mode 0 array + mode 1 array, striped.
       1. ex.
 You striped data into 2 drives, then each drive is mirrored
       2. requires a total of 4 drives
     8. Disk swapping: Hot-swapping (Host plugging): ability to add/remove devices to PC while it's running & OS will auto recognize changes.
       1. cold: device needs powered down prior to replacing parts
       2. warm: The server can remain powered on, but I/O functions corresponding to the part that needs replaced need stopped by the appropriate command
       3. hot: the faulty part can be replaced w/o interrupting the srver or exec any interruption commands in I/O procedures.
-9. `Optical media`
-10. `USB`
+11. `USB`
        1. universal serial bus 1.1 cocmes in 1.5 MB/s and 12 Mbps; USB 2..0 runs at 480 Mbps
        2. form factors: micro, USB-C, mini
        3. USB 3.0 runs at 5 Gbps; USB 3.1 at 10 Gbps